notthetup/blog/_posts/2013-02-27-hackathons-are-bad-for-you.md

 ---
-title: Hackathons are bad for you.
+title: Hackathons are bad for you
+categories:
+ - Tech
 ---

 I love developer communities.
 I love the spirit, the comradery and energy.
 But in the last couple of years or so, Hackthons have spread through the community like a plague.
 There are Hackathons around technologies, ideologies and everything in between.
 And I feel there is an urgent need to eradicate them.